-36. Date of Authorisation for Issue
+34. Date of Authorisation for Issue

-The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 30 March 2022
+The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 21 March 2023.

-LIST OF PROPERTY

-AS AT 31 DECEMBER 2021
+LIST OF PROPERTY AS AT 31 DECEMBER 2022

-Location of properties Description/ Existing use Land Area Tenure (expiry of lease) Approximate Age of Property Date of Revaluation Date of Acquisition Net Book Value RM'000 Lot No. 19980 and 19981 in the Municipality and District of Seremban, Negeri Sembilan Darul Khusus 3 1⁄2 Storey shopping complex with basement carpark level together with 2 blocks of double storey commercial buildings approximately Leasehold (Unexpired period of 73 years) 26 years 31.12.2021 25.08.2003 110,000
+Title Details / Postal Address Description of Property/Existing use Built-up Area / Land Area Tenure (expiry of lease) Approximate Age of Building Date of Revaluation Date of Acquisition Audited Net Book Value As at 31.12.2022 Lot No. 19980 and 19981 in the Municipality and District of Seremban, Negeri Sembilan Darul Khusus 3 1⁄2 Storey shopping complex with basement carpark level together with 2 blocks of double storey commercial buildings Complex net lettable area of 206,092 square feet and car park of approximately 2 acres Leasehold (Unexpired period of 71 years) 26 years 31.12.2022 25.08.2003 RM110,000,000